 Colin O’Donoghue (Michael Kovak), Anthony Hopkins (Father Lucas Trevant), Alice Braga (Angelina Vargas), Ciaran Hinds (Father Xavier), Marta Gastini (Rosaria), Toby Jones (Father Matthew), Rutger Hauer (Istvan Kovak), Arianna Veronsei (Francesca), Andrea Calligari (Vincenzo), Chris Marquette (Eddie)

 Michael Kovak has grown up working in his father’s funeral parlour.
 He makes a decision to enter Catholic seminary and undergo training to become a priest.
 As graduation nears four years later, Michael writes a letter of resignation, citing that he does not have the necessary faith to continue.
-His superior Father Matthew persuades him to instead travel to Rome and undergo a course in training as an exorcist being held there.
+His superior Father Matthew persuades him to instead travel to Rome and undergo a course to train as an exorcist that is being held there.
 Michael joins the course but has many questions and doubts about what is being taught.
 He is advised to seek out Father Lucas Trevant, one of the most experienced exorcists in Rome.
-Michael is witness as Father Lucas conducts an exorcism on a pregnant 16 year-old girl Rosaria.
+Michael is witness as Father Lucas conducts an exorcism on a pregnant sixteen year-old girl Rosaria.
 Michael has difficulty with some of Father Lucas’s unorthodox methods and expresses considerable doubts whether there might not be more mundane psychological explanations.
 Next however, Father Lucas becomes possessed by a demon.
 It is up to Michael to overcome his lack of faith in order to perform the exorcism ritual.

 The Rite promptly becomes another exorcism film that is claiming to be based on a true story.
 It even opens with a credit that claims it is based on a true story, although this is watered down a few credits later where we learn that the film is only ‘suggested’ by Matt Baglio’s book The Rite: The Making of a Modern Exorcist (2009).
-Matt Baglio was an American journalist who in 2005 made a decision to accompany California priest Father Gary Thomas, a former funeral director, as he was sent to Rome to attend a course on becoming an exorcist in response to the Church’s reporting of an upsurge in claims of possession.
+Matt Baglio is an American journalist who in 2005 made a decision to accompany California priest Father Gary Thomas, a former funeral director, as he was sent to Rome to attend a course on becoming an exorcist in response to the Church’s reporting of an upsurge in claims of possession.
 Following Father Thomas through the course of his training, which included participation in some 80 exorcisms, Baglio was amazed at the modernity of the practice, which insisted on placing the possessed through a scrupulous battery of psychological and medical tests.
 Baglio eventually came away with a renewal of his own Catholic faith and a certainty in the actuality of possession.

 Much of this has been changed when it comes to the film.
-In the book, the central figure of Father Thomas was an experienced priest in his mid-fifties but here he has been rewritten as a handsome youth lead in the person of unknown Irish actor Colin O’Donoghue.
-Matt Baglio becomes the largely peripheral character of Alice Braga’s journalist of uncertain ethnicity and is changed to a woman with there being the merest hint of attraction between her and Colin O’Donaghue.
+In the book, the central figure of Father Thomas was an experienced priest in his mid-fifties but here he has been rewritten as a handsome youth lead in the person of Irish actor Colin O’Donoghue.
+Matt Baglio becomes the largely peripheral character of Alice Braga’s journalist and is changed to a woman with there being the merest hint of attraction between her and Colin O’Donaghue.

-Anthony Hopkins’ Father Lucas Trevant is based on Italian priest Father Carmine de Felippi who had been performing exorcisms since 1987 and became Father Thomas’s mentor – although the latter half of the film where he becomes possessed by a demon does not have any equivalent in the book.
+Anthony Hopkins’ Father Lucas Trevant is based on Italian priest Father Carmine de Filippis who had been performing exorcisms since 1987 and became Father Thomas’s mentor – although the latter half of the film where he becomes possessed by a demon does not have any equivalent in the book.
 In fact, the business of possession and exorcism would appear to be a good deal less dramatic in Matt Baglio’s experience than is portrayed in the film.
 The irony about this is that in his book Matt Baglio sought to dispel Hollywood cliches about exorcism and possession but then saw his book adapted into a film, which promptly rewrote the story into the very Hollywood vision of exorcism that he sought to challenge.

 I approach such matters from a rigorously sceptical position and as an agnostic who leans heavily on the side of atheism.
 I do not believe in the notion of absolute evil, in malevolent spiritual entities, the existence of a Devil or that inanimate objects such as crucifixes and statues of the Virgin Mary can be imbued with any power.
 Most of all, I have a problem with the idea that the Catholic Church is the licensed voice of the Almighty on Earth and the absolute arbiter of matters spiritual – this is, for instance, the same church who refuses to condone the notion of divorce, contraception or regard homosexuality as a norm, while at the same time (as numerous scandals of recent years have brought to life) is complicit in covering the activities of its own priesthood in siring children to parishioners and engaging in paedophiliac activity.

-Miller also aptly points out that the so-called upsurge in reported exorcisms and the establishment of the exorcist training program was backed by a right-wing sector of Catholicism who was seeking to reverse the mainstream church decree on these matters and how the program was instituted after the Italian government pushed to have something done about the Satanic cult hysteria that swept the world a few years ago (a phenomenon that began in evangelical Christianity and is noted for its failure to offer even a single credible example of the existence of Satanic cults and their supposed human sacrificing practices).
+Miller also aptly points out that the so-called upsurge in reported exorcisms and the establishment of the exorcist training program was backed by a right-wing sector of Catholicism who was seeking to reverse the mainstream church decree on these matters and how the program was instituted after the Italian government pushed to have something done about the Satanic cult hysteria that swept the world a few years ago (a phenomenon that began in evangelical Christianity and is noted for its failure to offer even a single credible example of the existence of Satanic cults and their supposed human sacrifice practices).

 Given that I come from a position of rigorous scepticism, why then do I weigh in and give The Rite a positive review?
 It comes as some surprise to some people that I regularly write about films featuring UFOs, hauntings, possessions etc and yet in real-life maintain a rigorous position of sceptical denial about the existence of any of these.
 My response is that it is not necessary to have to be a Christian and believe that the crucifix has any power to be able to enjoy vampire films; that you don’t have to believe in the existence of elves and fairies to enjoy The Lord of the Rings and epic fantasy.
 There is a clear line between what is fiction and what is real and I see no incongruity about giving a work enough dramatic licence to work as fiction without having to take its worldview seriously.
 Certainly, The Rite is a film that unquestioningly buys into a Catholic line on the absolute nature of matters demonic and you have to set this to one side to appreciate the film as a work of fiction.
 That said, The Rite is one of the better films to emerge on the subject of demonic possession.